STRATEGIC FORESIGHT

 Engagement

-Ongoing engagement activities will include work which will be required to describe the 3-4 core scenarios as part of the report for public review.
-We will ensure that there is sufficient support present at the engagement activities to capture ideas generated through the discussion.
+Continuous engagement activities included work required to describe the three to four core scenarios as part of the report for public review.
+We ensured that there was sufficient support present at the engagement activities to capture ideas generated through the discussion.

 Vancouver and Reconciliation

 The City of Vancouver’s Vision includes striving to form a sustained relationship of mutual respect and understanding with local First Nations and the Urban Indigenous community, including key agencies.
-The City will Incorporate a First Nations and Urban Indigenous perspective into their work and decisions and provide services that benefit members of the First Nations and Urban Indigenous community.
+The City incorporated a First Nations’ and Urban Indigenous perspective into their work and decisions and provided services that benefitted members of the First Nations and Urban Indigenous community.

 The City’s Long-Term Goals